|

 Annika first attempt at finger-painting

-Our bedroom, which is no bigger than a typical child's bedroom, was very cramped for closet space.
+Our new bedroom closet Our bedroom, which is no bigger than a typical child's bedroom, was very cramped for closet space.
 We had talked about adding another closet for years.
 In December we drew up plans and constructed what would be Joan's closet.
 I would inherit the original closet.
 This closet consumes a 28" by eight foot section of our room.
 It has two sliding doors that open to clothing rods and one swinging door that reveals six two foot by two foot shelves.
 It is very efficient and holds a season of Joan's clothes very well.
 We also built a 15 shelf shoe rack at the end.
 We finished 90% of the project within two weeks.
 Two of the doors were left overs and the sliding hardware came from a garage sale.
 The entire project cost less than $200.
+The last element, a 10" by 8' vertical illuminated rice paper light we finally revisited and finished last week.
+I also finished rebuilding the portion of the reed roofing that was displaced when we started the project.

 Doors closed.
 Behind the paper are a white strand of rope light as well as a softer blue strand of lights.
 Both sets are on timers.
 Because this is a long evening exposure, the light column appears brighter than normal.